Quintenntje/Clar-development/README.md

 A modern, interactive website for CLAR communication agency featuring advanced GSAP animations and responsive design.

+NOTE: This is a redesign of clar.dev for a school project

 ## 🎯 Features

 - **Advanced GSAP Animations**